gnlaera/CDM/README.md

 - Jungian reflection notes
 - conflict-mapping notes

-Each partner can exchange their Share Code and paste both into the Couple Map section.
+Each partner can exchange their Share Code.
+To build the Couple Map, place your own Share Code in the first box and your partner's Share Code in the second box.
+If you are still on the page where you completed the questionnaire, the tool can create your own code automatically.
+If you return later, you can paste a Share Code you saved earlier instead of retaking the questionnaire.

 The tool then creates a locally oriented comparison on each device.
-Your own results appear as **Myself**, and the imported Share Code appears as **My Partner**.
+Your own Share Code appears as **Myself**, and the second Share Code appears as **My Partner**.
 Your partner sees the same underlying relationship data from their own point of view.

+The two boxes must contain Share Codes from two different profiles.
+Pasting the same Share Code into both boxes will show a clear message rather than building a meaningless self-comparison.

 A stable random profile key is kept in the background as a technical identifier for continuity across future reassessments.
 It is not used as the main label shown to the couple.